-34. Question: is there not the massive risk that such a demanding notion of faith, once it is laid of course Christianity) which foster the highest expectations of faith are at the same time a major factor in proving such faith to be impossible, and thus a force instead for either cynicism or cheap compromises?
+35. In fact, is there not the further risk of discovering that those very religious traditions (including of course Christianity) which foster the highest expectations of faith are at the same time a major factor in proving such faith to be impossible, and thus a force instead for either cynicism or cheap compromises?

-35. In fact, is there not the further risk of discovering that those very religious traditions (including emphasis upon faith which seems to be growing in the "theology of religions" movement, the risks by now may be irreversible.
+36. My own hunch is that those risks are real and formidable.
+And perhaps, given the ambitious emphasis upon faith which seems to be growing in the "theology of religions" movement, the risks by now may be irreversible.
 But I for one do not deplore those risks.
 On the other hand, I foresee no resource for weathering them other than what, in the foregoing propositions, has been called faith.